Principles of opportunity management

 - Business-performance opportunities arise in connection with operational activities along the value chain, such as restructuring or cost-cutting measures.

-- growing demand for intralogistics products, solutions and services as a consequence of globalisation, industrialisation and fragmentation of supply chains, as well as the necessary efficiency enhancements due to limited storage space and changing consumer needs;
+- growing demand for intralogistics products, solutions and services as a consequence of globalisation, industrialisation and fragmentation of supply chains as well as efficiency increases that are needed due to limited warehouse space and changing consumer requirements

-- growing demand for automation solutions and fleet management solutions in connection with the rapidly expanding e-commerce sector, as well as the realisation of Industry 4.0 concepts.
+- growing demand for automation solutions and fleet management solutions in connection with the rapidly expanding e-commerce sector and the implementation of Industry 4.0 projects

-The positive impact of strategic activities, such as the Strategy 2020, is already largely reflected in the expectations regarding the KION Group’s financial performance in 2017.
+The positive impact of the strategic activities under the KION strategy is already largely reflected in the expectations regarding the KION Group’s financial performance in 2018.
 Nevertheless, the individual activities could create positive effects that exceed expectations.
 There is also a possibility that new strategic opportunities that were not part of the planning may arise over the course of the year, for example in the form of acquisitions and strategic partnerships.

 The KION Group’s medium- to long-term strategic opportunities in the Industrial Trucks & Services segment arise, in particular, from:

-- a greater presence in the economy and volume price segments, particularly as a result of the systematic implementation of the groupwide platform strategy;
+- a greater presence in the economy and volume price segments, particularly as a result of the systematic implementation of the segment-wide platform strategy

-- strengthening of its market-leading position in core western European markets by boosting its technological expertise and making greater use of shared modules;
+- further strengthening of its market-leading position in the EMEA region and achievement of a significant position in the Americas region, in particular by boosting its technological expertise, making greater use of shared modules and harnessing potential for cross-selling

-- expansion of the service portfolio, including financial services, at every stage of the product lifecycle, taking advantage of the high number of trucks in use.
+- expansion of the service portfolio, including financial services, at every stage of the product lifecycle, taking advantage of the high number of trucks in use and the installed base of supply chain solutions

-- the advancing digitalisation and automation of production and supply chains as part of Industry 4.0.
+- the advancing digitalisation and automation of production and supply chains, and

-Business-performance opportunities primarily arise from ongoing activities to modernise and streamline the KION Group’s production facilities and from the worldwide integration of the production network.
-By investing in new locations, products can be assembled nearer to the markets in which they are to be sold, economies of scale can be achieved across the Group and synergies can be leveraged.
-Further development of the Group’s back-office services will also help to achieve these objectives.
+Business-performance opportunities arise firstly from ongoing activities to modernise and streamline the KION Group’s production facilities and from the worldwide integration of the production network.
+By investing in new locations and expanding existing ones, products can be assembled nearer to the markets in which they are to be sold, economies of scale can be achieved across the Group and synergies can be leveraged.
+Secondly, activities are carried out under the KION strategy aimed at improving operational excellence in logistics, technology & product development and production and at lowering material and quality costs, for example by reducing the complexity of the product range.

 The following may lead to an increase in profitability in the medium term: